 These are only a few of the risks that small business owners deal with on a daily basis.
 Every small business is different and faces its own unique set of risks.
 Ensuring you’ve developed a detailed and comprehensive business continuity and disaster recovery plan will help you get back on your feet if you suffer a loss this year.
 Proper insurance coverage including business interruption insurance can also be an asset in the face of a loss.

 As a TruShield customer, you also have access to Risk Management Assist*.
-This resource allows you to talk to our team of dedicated Risk Services Specialists who, like Fred, have a great deal of experience, knowledge, and insight to share how to protect your business from risk.
+This resource allows you to talk to our team of dedicated Risk Services Specialists who have a great deal of experience, knowledge, and insight to share how to protect your business from risk.

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.